 These organisations may also be able to assist with your matter.
 They do not provide legal advice.

-Department of Communities, Child Safety and Disability Services provides a range of services to 'Forgotten Australians', including people who experienced institutional or out-of-home care in Australia.
+Department of Communities, Housing and Digital Economy provides a range of services to 'Forgotten Australians', including people who experienced institutional or out-of-home care in Australia.

 Nominal Defendant can help with compensation for people injured as a result of the negligent driving of unidentified and/or uninsured motor vehicles.